redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

-# ROSA with AWS API Gateway
+# ROSA integration with AWS API Gateway

 These instructions describe how to configure secure end-to-end connectivity from AWS API Gateway to a backend service accessed via an NGINX Ingress Controller using SSL/TLS certificates.